hepix-virtualisation/vmcatcher/README.md

-in the `Virtual Machine Image List`{.literal}, validate the images list with x509 based public key cryptography, and validate the images against sha512 hashes in the images lists and provide events for further applications to process updates or expiries of virtual machine images without having to further validate the images.
+in the `Virtual Machine Image List`{.literal}, validate the images list with x509 based public key cryptography, and validate the images against sha512 hashes in the images lists and provide events for further applications to process updates or expires of virtual machine images without having to further validate the images.

 This software is available at: